bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 ### 1821
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cayley/">Arthur Cayley</a>
-: In developing the algebra of matrices and work in non-euclidean and n-dimensional geometry.
+: His most important work was in developing the algebra of matrices and work in non-euclidean and n-dimensional geometry.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Heine/">Heinrich Eduard Heine</a>
 : Eduard Heine is best remembered for the Heine-Borel theorem.
 He was responsible for the introduction of the idea of uniform continuity.
 He was also a co-author of the [Heine-Borel Theorem][bookofproofs$6596].